MooersLab/latex-emacs/README.md

 Emacs will start quickly the second time that you start Emacs with EWS.

 I have installed his profile for use with Emacs 30.1.
-There is an error message that is reported but it can be safely ignored.
+An error message was reported, but it can be safely ignored.
 The profile works as expected.
 It uses a beautiful theme that makes working in Emacs more pleasant.